Glamping in Nevada

 Glamping

-Mustang Monument Wild Horse Eco-Resort is a wild horse sanctuary in Wells, NV, that offers luxurious glamping at a unique mustang preserve.
+Mustang Monument is a wild horse sanctuary in Wells that offers glamping for visitors who’d like to support the protected horses while they camp.
 The sanctuary was founded by Madeline Pickens and serves to rehabilitate and protect wild mustangs.
-The money raised from the guest fees helps to fund the preserve.
 Guests can stay in a 300-square-foot tipi that features leather sofas, custom beds, overstuffed chairs, and hardwood floors.
-While staying in the resort, you will be able to enjoy activities like horseback riding tours to see the wild mustangs, rappelling, hiking, safari adventures, photography events, shooting ranges, and more.
+While staying in the resort, you will be able to enjoy activities like horseback, rappelling, hiking, safari adventures, photography events, shooting ranges, and more.

 Zephyr Cove Resort

-You can camp in comfort in an Airstream at the Zephyr Cove Resort in Zephyr Cove, NV, at Lake Tahoe.
+You can camp in comfort in an Airstream at the Zephyr Cove Resort in Zephyr Cove near Carson City.
 These new Airstream RV units have a distinctive round shape and aluminum siding that has attracted people since the 1930s.
-Visitors today at Zephyr Cove will appreciate the roominess and luxurious extras and spectacular views of Lake Tahoe.
+Visitors today at Zephyr Cove will appreciate the roominess and spectacular views of Lake Tahoe while they stay.
 Each Airstream includes a bathroom, convertible dinette table/single sleeper, lounge/single bed, full kitchen, gas stovetop, microwave, and a gas grill.
 A fire pit, two bundles of firewood, Adirondack chairs, and a picnic table are also provided.

 Silver State RV Resort

-Silver State RV Resort is located in Winnemucca, NV, and offers a variety of glamping options.
-You can stay in a tipi, cabin, or deluxe safari tent.
+Silver State RV Resort is located in Winnemucca and offers a variety of glamping options, like a tipi, cabin, or a deluxe safari tent.
 The safari tent sleeps four and has a partial kitchen and a 3/4 bath with a shower that has a waterfall, a hand wand, and six back massagers.
 Outside the tent, there is a furnished deck, table and chairs, and a gas grill.
 The park has numerous amenities, including a clubhouse, a fitness center, and a general store, and the views of the northern Nevada mountains are a beautiful backdrop to the resort.

-Aravada Springs is located in Bunkerville, NV, near Gold Butte National Monument, a breathtaking preserve that has 300,000 acres of desert and red sandstone rock formations.
-Staying at Aravada Springs while exploring Gold Butte allows you to experience this beautiful region of Nevada each day and have a comfortable rest each evening.
-Aravada Springs has miner tents and cabins with features that include microwaves, cooktops, a mini-fridge, and a kitchen set.
-Private bathrooms and showers and free Wi-Fi are also available.
-Inside the resort, visitors have access to a swimming pond with a rope swing and water slide, and the lodge has a 10-inch reflecting telescope that affords great stargazing.
+Aravada Springs is located in Bunkerville and is a breathtaking preserve that has 300,000 acres of desert and red sandstone rock formations.
+Arvada Springs has miner tents and cabins with features that include microwaves, cooktops, a mini-fridge, and a kitchen set.
+Private bathrooms, showers, and free Wi-Fi are also available.
+Inside the resort, visitors have access to a swimming pond with a rope swing and water slide, and the lodge has a 10-inch reflecting telescope that offers great stargazing.

 Where to Glamp in Nevada